Panel 1

 TERNA S.p.A.

-The share of cogeneration relative to gross thermoelectric production reached its peak value in 2022, amounting to 53.1% (37.1% of total electricity production).
+The share of cogeneration relative to gross thermoelectric production reached its peak value in 2023, amounting to 59.5% (36.14% of total electricity production).
 Following the economic crisis, thermoelectric production drastically declined (-33.7% in 2014 compared to 2007).
 From 2015 onwards, a recovery in thermoelectric production was observed until 2017, followed by a downturn that intensified in 2020 due to lockdown measures implemented to contain the SARS-CoV-2 pandemic.
-Since 2021, thermoelectric production has been increasing again and in 2022 it was 9.8% higher than in 2020 (Table 1).
+This is followed by two years of increasing thermoelectric generation, and a sudden contraction in 2023 (−18.4% year on year; Table 1).